 A modest country house mainly Edwardian in character, but with earlier origins, Lotherton Hall was formerly the home of the Gascoigne family, a long-established Yorkshire family.
-Originally purchased by Richard Oliver Gascoigne in 1825 to secure an inheritance for his two daughters, the Hall and grounds were remodelled and updated in the early 20th century.
+Originally purchased by Richard Oliver Gascoigne in 1825, the Hall and grounds were remodelled and updated in the early 20th century.
 The alterations incorporated many architectural features and fittings from the family’s Georgian home at nearby Parlington.

 Lotherton Hall, Off Collier Lane, Aberford, Leeds, LS25 3EB

 Duty Calls: Lotherton Hall in Time of War